bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 24°
-- Clear
+- Mostly Clear
-- 72% humidity
+- 69% humidity
-- 11 mph wind
+- 10 mph wind
-- 4% cloud cover
+- 17% cloud cover
 - 29 AQI 🟩
 - 4.86 inches of snow and 0.38 inches of rain expected in the next 48 hours